 An hour or less

-In this article, we’ll show you how to use a wood router to master the techniques you’ll need to achieve perfect edge profiles, flawless dadoes and rabbets, and precision pattern cutting with a wood router.
-The keys to routing clean edges are using a sharp bit and running the router in a counterclockwise direction around the top of the workpiece.
+The two keys to routing clean edges are using a sharp bit and running the router in a counterclockwise direction around the top of the workpiece.
 That way, the bit pushes the router toward you rather than pulling it away, so it's easier to control and safer.

 Always test your cuts on a similar scrap of wood to confirm proper cutting depth.
-If the wood burns, sneak up on the final cut depth by making three consecutively deeper cuts (see photos, below).
+If the wood burns, sneak up on the final cut depth by making three consecutively deeper cuts.
 Removing a little wood at a time will prevent burns.

 Make Deep Cuts in Stages to Prevent Burning